jkrude/MoneyWatch/Readme.md

 # MoneyWatch
 This project came into existence as most German banks do not offer any form of proper reasoning or visualization of your own financial data.
 Sadly, due to EU regulations (PDP2) it is difficult for individual developers to directly access financial data.
 Therefore, you have to import your data manually (download as CMT format) and most banks have their own format.
+Obvious financial data is especially sensible, therefore no data is collected at all.

 #### Currently possible
 - Categorize your transactions